 This Office has consistently held that when an employee holds the only position in her competitive level or when an entire competitive level is abolished pursuant to a RIF (emphasis added), D.C.
-Official Code § 1-624.08(d), which affords Employee one round of lateral competition, as well as the related RIF provisions of 5 DCMR § 1503.3 and 6 DCMR § 2420.3, are inapplicable.33 An agency is therefore not required to go through the rating and ranking process described in that chapter when the entire competitive level is abolished.
+Official Code § 1-624.08(d), which affords Employee one round of lateral competition, as well as the related RIF provisions of 6 DCMR § 2420.3, are inapplicable.
+44 An agency is therefore not required to go through the rating and ranking process described in that chapter when the entire competitive level is abolished.
+The undersigned agrees with Agency's argument that because Employee's entire competitive level was abolished, the use of a CLDF was not required.
+Moreover, although Employee presented argument that the information on her CLDF was wrong, Agency asserts that no CLDF was completed and there is no evidence of one in the record.